 - We may contact you to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

-- We may share patient directory information including your name, room location, and general condition (for example, fair, or stable.) with people who ask for you by name.
+- We may share hospital directory information including your name, room location, and general condition with people who ask for you by name including clergy.

 - We may contact you about Mercy-sponsored activities including fundraising programs and events.
-If you do not want your information to be used for fundraising purposes, please contact the Mercy Foundation office listed below.
+If you do not want your information to be used for fundraising purposes, you have the option to opt out by contacting Mercy Foundation office listed at the end of this notice.
 We will care for you regardless of your decision to participate in fundraising activities.

 - We may share PHI about you with a friend, family member, personal representative, or any individual you identify who is involved in your care or is paying for some or all of your care.